 Not all students look for the same things, that is true, but Valencia is the cream of the crop among Erasmus cities in Europe.
 Not too big and not too small, affordable, with different neighbourhoods and close to the beach?
 Need more reasons to move to this beautiful city?
-Sit back and carry on reading as we show you why Valencia is the perfect destination for your Erasmus.
+Sit back and carry on reading as we show you why you should discover Valencia and choose this city as your destination for your Erasmus.

 Do you like to be surrounded by students, families and rather hippy-minded people?
 Then Benimaclet is your place.
 This neighbourhood in the north zone used to be a town, and still today, it feels like it.
 There is a community sensation on its streets; there are many events and projects that aim to create bonds between all neighbours as well as building spaces for art, culture, feminism, sustainability and collaborative economy.
 It’s nearby most universities, there are plenty of bars and supermarkets and there are metro and tram stations.